aknip/Docker-Template-Python-Fast-API-Webservice/README.md

 docker-compose run --rm fastapi uvx ruff check --fix

-## Run in local Docker
-docker-compose up --build
-Folder src can be edited

 ### Execute commands inside Docker
 - Use `run` for a single one-off execution and starting a container.
 - Use `exec` for executing a command in a running container.